 - safety, in collaboration with other public protection agencies;

-- managing land guardians and assistants (wildlife partners).
+- supervising land guardians and assistants (wildlife partners).

 In order to obtain additional evidence to create a notice of offence (a ticket), they can count on the support of the following entities to help in their investigative work.